AdeZwart/home-assistant-config/README.md

 * Actionable notification reminder to have the Roborock report at the trashbin to empty the dustbin
 * Send a camera snapshot to Telegram when the doorbell is pressed
 * Send a push notification when my phone is set to silent while being on call
+* Raise the sunscreens in case of rain or on sunset

 ## Wishlist
 * Netgear ReadyNAS